jordansimsmith/namesayer/README.md

 5. To clear the both lists, users can select the **Clear** button.
 6. To return to the main menu, select the **Home** button.

+### View Database
+1. On application startup the left most list will be populated with all available names from the database.
+The names are listed in alphabetical order for easier naviagtion.
+Similar names are placed under the same branch to reduce cluster.
+2. Select desired name/s to practise by clicking on the corresponding checkbox/es.
+3. Click the **Select** button to update the playlist.
+4. To add previously saved user attempts, highlight any given name on the database.
+The corresponding user practices will populate the far right list.
+An empty list indicates that user has yet to save any practice recordings.
+*OPTIONAL: User may chose to randomise the order in which the recordings are played by checking the **Shuffle** checkbox.*
+5. When satisfied with the playlist, the user may start the playback using the **Playback** button.
+6. The practice scene contains a list on the left containing all of the selected names in order that they will be practised.
+7. **Previous** and **Next** buttons can be used to navigate through the list of names.
+8. The **Practice Mode** checkbox can be selected so that the names can be listened to without being attempted by the user.
+9. The **Play** button plays the selected name, and if **Listen only** is unselected, then it will prompt the user to record their attempt at the name.
+A comparision between the recording and the user attempt will be played after.
+The user can then choose to save this creation for future access or to discard it.
+10. The volume slider on the right allows users to select their preferrable playback volume.
+11. The **Bad Recording** button allows the user to indicate that a database recording is of low quality.
+The user should select which of the names is of bad quality.
+These ratings are stored in a file called *badnames.txt* in the same location as the runnable jar.
+12. The **Test Mic** button can be used to test the volume of the user's microphone.
+13. The **Return** button can be used to return to the previous screen where the user can select more names to practice or replay their past attempts.

+### View Existing Attempts
+1. The user can view all existing attempts.
+They will be listed alphabetically on the ListView.
+2. The user can select a name and click **Play** to listen to their previous attempts.
+3. The user can return to home screen via the **Close** button.

 ### Exiting Name Sayer
 1. Users can exit Name Sayer by selecting the **Quit** button on the home screen.